Bad move. Experts are useful because they have a lens. The work is choosing when that lens fits.

 When it does not work

 Role bias is the wrong explanation when the role was clearly chosen for the right layer and simply performed poorly.
-Sometimes the problem is not the room.
+Sometimes the problem is not the team.
 Sometimes the work was weak.

 It also does not explain every disagreement.
 Legal, tax, governance, capital, and operating questions can genuinely require different answers because they sit in different systems.
 The point is not to flatten expertise into vibes.